sonr-io/motor-react-native/README.md

 const result = await newWallet();
 ```

+## To Do
+- [ ] Implement ExportWallet in Swift/Java/JS
+- [ ] Implement LoadWallet in Swift/Java/JS
+- [ ] Implement Address in Swift/Java/JS
+- [ ] Implement DidDoc in Swift/Java/JS
+- [ ] Implement ImportCredential in Swift/Java/JS
+- [ ] Implement Sign in Swift/Java/JS
+- [ ] Implement Verify in Swift/Java/JS

 ## API Reference

 These methods are subject to change, as the library is being actively developed.